ibrahimahmed237/Online-shop/readme.md

 ```
 ## Configuration

-The API requires several environment variables to be set in order to run properly.
+The application requires several environment variables to be set in order to run properly.
 These can be set in a `.env` file in the root directory of the project.
 Here are the required variables, add them to your `.env` file:

 - **PORT:** The port number the API will listen on.
 - **MONGODB_URL:** The connection URL for the MongoDB database.